elegant-scipy/elegant-scipy/markdown/ch3.markdown

 Starting at $f_{min}$, the frequency increases at a rate $S$ Hz/s to
 $f_{max}.$ The frequency is then decreased rapidly back to $f_{min}$ after which a next frequency sweep occurs.

-![[fig:FMCW waveform]The frequency relationships in an FMCW radar with linear frequency modulation.](../figures/FMCW waveform.png)

 This signal is radiated by a directional transmit antenna.
 When the wave with propagation velocity $v\approx300\times10^{6}$ m/s (the